Geodesics on an arbitrary ellipsoid of revolution

 The present paper seeks to extend the treatment to arbitrary ellipsoid (in this paper, the term ``ellipsoid'' should be understood to mean ``ellipsoid of revolution'').
 The condition $\abs f \le \frac1{50}$ covers all terrestrial applications.
-However, there are planetary applications where $f$ lies outside this range (for Saturn, we have $f\approx \frac1{10}$).
+However, for the giant planets in our solar system, $f$ lies outside this range (for Saturn, we have $f\approx \frac1{10}$).
 For geodesic calculations, the solutions of the direct and inverse problems, this is a matter of realizing the formulation in terms of elliptic integrals, originally given by Legendre, as a usable algorithm.
 Generalizing the computation of the area of a geodesic polygon required a novel approach using the discrete sine transform.

 Although the mathematical techniques used in this paper might be daunting for some readers, the concepts of geodesics with their interlocking definitions in terms of straightest lines and shortest paths are readily grasped.
 Furthermore, geodesics have well understood properties, for example: \begin{itemize} \ifeprint\itemsep-0.4ex plus 0.5ex \fi \item the shortest path from a point to a line intersects the line at right angles; \item shortest geodesics satisfy the triangle inequality and the other conditions that define a metric space; \item consequently, nearest neighbor problems can be solved efficiently using a vantage-point tree \citep{uhlmann91,yianilos93}. \end{itemize} It's therefore possible, indeed it might be preferable, to tackle many problems involving geodesics by treating the implementation described here as a reliable ``black box''.